mattmakai/fullstackpython.com/source/content/pages/02-web-frameworks/0205-flask.markdown

 the series.
 However, each post is focused on a single topic to contain the complexity while the reader is learning the framework.
 The whole series is well worth an in-depth read-through.
-The [author](https://twitter.com/miguelgrinberg) is also writing the [O'Reilly Flask Web Development](http://shop.oreilly.com/product/0636920031116.do) book so consider picking that up as well.
+The [author](https://twitter.com/miguelgrinberg) is also wrote the new [O'Reilly Flask Web Development](http://shop.oreilly.com/product/0636920031116.do) book which is an excellent learning resource.

   * [Part 1: Hello World](http://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world)
   * [Part 2: Templates](http://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-ii-templates)